Shubhamdutta2000/Phonetics-App-with-React-Native/README.md

 # Phonetics-App-with-React-Native

-Type in English and select particular language to Get result text in specific language
+> Type in English and select particular language and do Transliteration\* to Get result text in specific language

+> **_Transliteration_**: It is machine transliteration software as service enable you to type in spicific language from English keyboard.

 <br />